The Quality of the Nation’s Groundwater: Progress on a National Survey

 In-depth, regional-scale assessments conducted or planned for 2012 through 2023 focus on 20 of the most heavily used aquifers in the nation.
-Groundwater quality results for principal aquifers sampled in 2012 and 2013 are available today, in addition to those previously available for principal aquifers samples in 2012-13, and summarized in the fact sheets below.
-Almost 400 deep public-supply wells were sampled within these aquifers, which were analyzed for a broad range of water-quality constituents.
+Groundwater quality results for principal aquifers sampled in 2014 are available today, in addition to those previously available for principal aquifers samples in 2012-13, and summarized in the fact sheets below.
+Almost 670 deep public-supply wells were sampled within these aquifers, which were analyzed for a broad range of water-quality constituents.

 - NEW: The Floridan aquifer system (southeastern U.S.)

 - NEW: The Mississippi Embayment-Texas Coastal Uplands aquifer system (south-central U.S.)

 - Piedmont and Blue Ridge crystalline-rock aquifers (eastern U.S.)

 - Basin and Range basin-fill aquifers (western U.S.)

 - Valley and Ridge carbonate-rock aquifers and the Piedmont and Blue Ridge carbonate-rock aquifers (eastern U.S.)